cockroachdb/docs/v22.1/node-shutdown.md

 1. **Unready phase:** The node's [`/health?ready=1` endpoint](monitoring-and-alerting.html#health-ready-1) returns an HTTP `503 Service Unavailable` response code, which causes load balancers and connection managers to reroute traffic to other nodes.
 This phase completes when the [fixed duration set by `server.shutdown.drain_wait`](#server-shutdown-drain_wait) is reached.

-1. **SQL wait phase:** New SQL connections are no longer permitted, and any remaining SQL connections are allowed to close or time out.
-This phase completes either when all SQL connections are closed or the [maximum duration set by `server.shutdown.connection_wait`](#server-shutdown-connection_wait) is reached.
+1. **SQL wait phase:** New SQL client connections are no longer permitted, and any remaining SQL client connections are allowed to close or time out.
+This phase completes either when all SQL client connections are closed or the [maximum duration set by `server.shutdown.connection_wait`](#server-shutdown-connection_wait) is reached.

-1. **SQL drain phase:** All active transactions and statements for which the node is a [gateway](architecture/life-of-a-distributed-transaction.html#gateway) are allowed to complete, and CockroachDB closes the SQL connections immediately afterward.
-After this phase completes, CockroachDB closes all remaining SQL connections to the node.
+1. **SQL drain phase:** All active transactions and statements for which the node is a [gateway](architecture/life-of-a-distributed-transaction.html#gateway) are allowed to complete, and CockroachDB closes the SQL client connections immediately afterward.
+After this phase completes, CockroachDB closes all remaining SQL client connections to the node.
 This phase completes either when all transactions have been processed or the [maximum duration set by `server.shutdown.query_wait`](#server-shutdown-query_wait) is reached.

 1. **DistSQL drain phase**: All [distributed statements](architecture/sql-layer.html#distsql) initiated on other gateway nodes are allowed to complete, and DistSQL requests from other nodes are no longer accepted.
 This phase completes either when all transactions have been processed or the [maximum duration set by `server.shutdown.query_wait`](#server-shutdown-query_wait) is reached.